viniHNS/Make-Shotguns-Great-Again/README.md

 ## What does this mod do?

-Some shotguns like the Saiga12K and the Benelli M3 have some issues.
-This mod aims to fix them, such as:
+Adds some features to the shotguns in the game and new attachments for them:

-- The Saiga12K now has a Full Auto mode.
+- The Saiga12K now has a Full Auto mode. (be careful with the recoil ಠ_ಠ)
 - The semi-automatic mode of the Benelli M3 has been slightly adjusted, similar to other semi-automatic shotguns in the game, such as the MP-155 and MP-153.

+## New Attachments

+- KS-23M 23x75 6-shell magazine

 ## Installation